 Flickering candles?
 Returning and the disappearing of their presence?
 Was such a thing possible?
 She had theorized it in her —

 “Is this true?”
-She did not ask them, but the ears that heard her within the room.
+She did not ask them, but the ears that heard her from inside her home, behind her.
+The eyes that watched her daily from within her own home, but never spoke to her.
+They would know.

 “Yes Mistress.”
+The answer came from a voice she had not expected to hear.
+How had she gotten in past the wards?
+How had she gotten into the house?
+Her pulse accelerated a bit before she forced herself into a calm.
 She knew that voice.
 Poppy was her name.
 Which species of demon was she?
 No… One of the high ranked elves?
 Her family had far too many familiars of all different races for her to know for sure.
-However for Poppy to be here and for the answer not to come from one of the pixies, fairies, or gremlins, meant that this was serious.
+However, for Poppy to be here and for the answer not to come from one of the pixies, fairies, or gremlins, meant that this was serious.
 The demons and elves remained with her parents, even her own personal familiars had left her behind.

 “Well that is a predicament.”
 She felt her hand radiating heat and the mug within shattered.
 “Look at that.
 You broke my favorite cup with this news.
 I am terribly distraught.”